mjordan/islandora_workbench_docs/docs/paged_and_compound.md

 book2,book000,Using Islandora Workbench for Fun and Profit,Paged Content
 ```

-And the directory structure (note that `book000` should be empty since it doesn't have any pages as direct children):
+And the directory structure (note that `book000` directory should be empty since it doesn't have any pages as direct children):

 ```text
 books/